Leak Testing – Destructive and Non Destructive Options

 Dansensor Leak Testers

-Reliable non-destructive manual testing of single packs.
-Repeatedly capable of detecting leaks, as small as 50 microns (µm).
+Reliable non-destructive offline manual testing of single packs.
+Reliably capable of detecting leaks, as small as 50 microns (µm).
 A vacuum operation with the detection of trace gas CO2.
+A repeatable differential pressure between the inside of the pack and the test chamber, can be created and easily verified.
+This gives a consistent rigor to the test being preformed.
+The LeakPointer 3 is designed for single pack testing and the LeakPointer 3+ for multiple pack testing.

-Fully automated, end of line, non-destructive leak detection system for crates and multipacks.
-Extremely sensitive to trace gas CO2.
+Fully automated, end of line, non-destructive leak detection system for crates and cartons.
+Extremely sensitive using CO2 as a trace gas.
 Microleak detection.

 A destructive test for quantifiably determining the strength of a pack seal.
-Ideal for ensuring that jaws and heat sealers are performing optimally, particularly when changing film materials.
+Ideal for ensuring that the sealing parameters of the jaws and die sets are selected and performing optimally, particularly when changing film materials, or starting to use new packaging materials.